Since our family almost finished our basement game room, we’ve been adding all kinds of fun game options.

 Steel Tip Dartboard Measurements

 The most popular dartboards use steel tip darts.
-The regulation height is 5′ 8″ (or 173 cm) from the floor line to the center of the dartboard and the bullseye.
+The regulation dartboard height is 5′ 8″ (or 173 cm) from the floor line to the center of the dartboard and the bullseye.

-For throwing, 7′ 9¼” should be the distance from the dartboard to the back of the throw line.
+For throwing, 7′ 9¼” should be the distance from the dartboard to the back of the throwing line.

 Soft Tip Dartboard Measurements

-Soft tip electronic dartboards often follow the same height measurements of 5′ 8″ as steel tip dartboards do.
+Soft tip electronic dartboards often follow the same height measurements of 5′ 8″ from the floor to the center of the bullseye as steel tip dartboards use.

-On the other hand, despite owning a soft tip dartboard, many people prefer to follow the regulation measurements for steel tip dartboards entirely out of habit.
+On the other hand, despite owning soft tip dartboards, many people prefer to follow the regulation measurements for steel tip dartboards entirely out of habit.

 If you’re used to playing darts on an electric board, switching to a bristle board may take a bit of adjusting.
 Soft tip darts are lighter than steel tips, so the force you use for your throw will undoubtedly be affected.

 Wheelchair Dartboard Measurements